 Did you design or remodel the green home of your dreams with SunPower solar?
 Tell us about it!
-Post your solar story on our customer community page with "Solar is Beautiful," in the title and we might feature it in a future blog post.
+Post your solar story on our customer reviews page with "Solar is Beautiful," in the title and we might feature it in a future blog post.

 If you’re interested in going solar, try our solar calculator to see how much you can save.